davidwmcneill/davidwmcneill.github.io/content/posts/k3d-argocd.md

 ---
 ## Now what?
 In the time it takes to run the bootstrap a developer has a fully functional local Kubernetes cluster ready to work with GitOps!
-Developers can branch off 'Local' to shape the cluster to their needs and merge back in to share with other developers who will get the update all within a local context.
+Developers can branch from 'Local' to shape the cluster to their needs and merge back in to share with other developers who will get the update all within a local context.

-The nice part is that we don't need to use loads of different local ports (as can sometimes be the case with docker compose).
+The nice part is that we don't need to use a local port per service (as can sometimes be the case with docker compose).
 We can expose any browser based service we need via a path based ingress behind the ingress controller.

 In future posts I'll look at some of the projects I've deployed using this stack to learn new technologies!